ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT

 We expect that our brand partners will hold their own employees, business partners and other third parties to the same high standards.

-·Anti-Slavery and Human Trafficking Policy
+Anti-Slavery and Human Trafficking Policy

-·Anti-Bribery Policy
+Anti-Bribery Policy

-·Bullying and Harassment Policy
+Bullying and Harassment Policy

-·Code of Business Behaviour
+Code of Conduct and Business Behaviour

-·Equality, Diversity and Inclusion Policy
+Equality, Diversity and Inclusion Policy

-·Continued communication regarding our whistleblowing system, responsible for receiving and processing reports of serious regulatory violations.
+Continued communication regarding our whistleblowing system, responsible for receiving and processing reports of serious regulatory violations.
 Our employees, business partners and other third parties may use our whistleblowing system to report modern slavery concerns or incidents.

-·Due diligence to guarantee suppliers are taking the necessary steps to mitigate any risks on the use of child labour, slavery and human trafficking.
+Due diligence to guarantee suppliers are taking the necessary steps to mitigate any risks on the use of child labour, slavery and human trafficking.

 As an equal opportunities employer, we are committed to creating and ensuring a non-discriminatory and respectful working environment for all.
-We cultivate a culture wherein every individual feels confident in exposing any wrongdoing without any risk to themselves.
+We cultivate a culture wherein every individual feels confident in exposing any wrongdoing without risk to themselves.

 The Group acknowledges that modern slavery exists and everyone has a vital role to play in tackling the issue of exploitation.
 In the event that any of our business partners are found to be engaging in slavery or other unethical working practices, we will take steps to address those issues with this business partner, seek to drive improved standards and, if necessary, terminate relationships with any such business partners.

-This statement has been approved by the Ingram Motoring Group Board of Directors on 9th September 2024.
+This statement has been approved by the Ingram Motoring Group Board of Directors on 3rd December 2025.

 Managing Director: Malcolm Ingram